 - 7 tablespoons water

-- If using a pre brought crust make thawed before use.
-If you have your own traditional crust recipe to use prepare that before you prepare the filling.
+- If using a pre brought crust, thaw out before use.
+If you have a pie crust recipe to use, prepare that before you prepare the filling.

-Mix your 3 tablespoons of ground flax seeds with 7 tablespoons of water to make a flax seed egg and set aside.
-Preheat oven till 350 degrees.
+- Mix your 3 tablespoons of ground flaxseeds with 7 tablespoons of water to make flaxseed eggs and set aside.
+Preheat oven to 350°F (200°C) degrees.

-Take sweet potato.
-Peel and chop.
-Pour water in pot and bring to a boil.
-Add in chopped sweet potatoes and boil for about 15 or till soft.
-Once potatoes are done, drain in a colander and add to a mixing bowl.
+- Pour water in a pot and bring to a boil over high heat.
+Rinse, peel, and chop your sweet potatoes.
+Add chopped sweet potatoes to boiling water and boil for about 15 or until "fork tender" (meaning they are soft and a fork can pierce through them).
+Once potatoes are done, drain in a colander and add to a large mixing bowl.

 - Add your sweet potato filling to your pie crust and bake for 20 minutes to set the filling.
-While baking begin to prepare your pecan filling.
+While sweet potato pie base is baking, rinse out the large mixing bowl used to assemble your sweet pie filling to now use for your pecan pie filling.

-In a large mixing bowl add corn starch, brown sugar, rice syrup, corn syrup, apple sauce, and flax seed egg.
+- In a large mixing bowl, add corn starch, organic brown sugar, rice syrup, corn syrup, apple sauce, and flaxseed eggs.
 Use your electric mixer to whip filling.
-You can also put this in your high speed blender if you don't have a hand mixer.
+If you don't have a hand mixer, add this to your food processor or high-speed blender and blend.
 Taste and adjust sweetness to your liking.
 (Should be sweet enough but you can add more sugar if you desire).

 - If you desire you can crumble up some pecans and fold it into your syrup mixture or you can save that part of for last and place it on top of the pie.
 Your choice.

-Remove your pie from oven after 20 minutes and pour your pecan filling on top of sweet potato filling.
-Top it off with some pecans both whole and pieces.
-Arrange pecans to your liking.
+- Remove your sweet potato pie from the oven (leave the oven on) after 20 minutes of baking is done.
+The sweet potato pie base should be set.
+Pour pecan filling on top of set sweet potato filling.
+Top it off with some pecans arranging them to your liking.

 © VEGAN WITH CURVES.
 UNLESS NOTED OTHERWISE, ALL IMAGES, RECIPES, & CONTENT ARE COPYRIGHT PROTECTED AND REGISTERED WITH THE U.S. COPYRIGHT OFFICE.
 MY IMAGES AND WRITTEN CONTENT ARE NOT TO BE USED WITHOUT PRIOR PERMISSION.
 IF YOU WANT TO REPUBLISH A RECIPE, PLEASE RE-WRITE THE RECIPE IN YOUR OWN WORDS, OR LINK BACK TO THE ORIGINAL POST FOR THE RECIPE.
 WHEN SHARING CONTENT FROM AN ARTICLE PLEASE LINK BACK TO THE ORIGINAL BLOG POST.